TexTerry/c64-cross-development-template/README.md

 1. Requirements
 ---------------

-This template is tested on Mac OS X 10.9, but it should run unchanges on any modern UNIX-like operating system.
+This template is tested on Mac OS X 10.9, but it should run unchanged on any modern UNIX-like operating system.

-Further requirements are:
+Further requirements:

    - a build-environment providing a GNU-compatible make-command
    - a recent ACME cross-assembler